PricelessToolkit/ESPBell-MAX/README.md

 </details>

 > [!IMPORTANT]
-> Select your 'upTime' values carefully to ensure you have sufficient time for picking up your phone, checking notifications, and pressing the action button, along with a little extra time in reserve for added convenience.
+> Select your 'upTime' value carefully to ensure you have sufficient time for picking up your phone, checking notifications, and pressing the action button, along with a little extra time in reserve for added convenience.

 ```c
 // 1000 = 1s"